TheEngineRoom-UniGe/OWLOOP/README.md

 - [ ] check compliance copyritght with dependences
 - [ ] simplify use of data and object property for descriptor's users
 - [ ] check mismatch name on `build` for functions `getNew...`
+     - Regarding the above functions and much more, major refactoring done by yusha, check latest commit on branch SafePoint2.0